 If your car won’t stay out of limp mode, it's because there is something wrong with it.
 The computer knows that something is broken, and it won't let you run the car full-out until you get the part fixed.
 You need to see a mechanic.

 To understand why your car keeps going into limp mode, you need to ask the computer what’s wrong.
-For that, the vehicle needs to be hooked up to the best OBD2 scanner.
+For that, the vehicle needs to be hooked up to an OBD2 scanner or connect to Bluetooth obd2 scanner.
 These scanners are electronic devices that communicate with the computer to show error codes to the mechanic.
 By looking up the error code, the mechanic can diagnose the problem and tell you how to fix it.

 Depending on the problem, keeping your car out of limp mode can be cheap or very, very expensive.
 You won’t know until you put the computer up to the scanner to find out.